-Bursting with flavor thanks to a zesty marinade, these Paleo fajitas will be a family favorite in no time flat!!
+Bursting with flavor thanks to a zesty marinade, these paleo fajitas will be a family favorite in no time flat!!
 Versatile and healthy, these fajitas can be served taco style or as a salad for those going more low carb!
+Easily keto and Whole30 too!

 Years ago, my good friend shared a recipe for chicken fajitas that she just loved.